bhwarren/pm/README.md

 ----- v0.94 -------- (testing)
 - added option to get info about a package
 - changed option for installing to capital, given info option and more importance
+- changed update to capital, for importance

 To-Do:
-- consider changing update to capital
 - stop relying on which
 - add opensuse/zypper support
 - add gentoo/emerge support